iris-hep/iris-hep.github.io/pages/fellows.md

 appropriate mentor from the larger community working in one of these areas can be part of the program.

-**Who should apply to the Fellows program?** - You should be comfortable with basic programming through skills acquired (for example) from coursework or dedicated training activities.
-You should be interested in gaining experience by building on those skills through contributions to cutting edge open source research software projects.
+**Who should apply to the Fellows program?** - Are you reasonably comfortable with basic programming through skills acquired (for example) from coursework or dedicated training activities?
+Are you interested in building on those skills to gain experience through contributions to cutting edge open source research software projects?
+Then the IRIS-HEP Fellows program could be for you.
 Prior physics knowledge is helpful, but not required. *Applications from women and members of underrepresented groups in STEM activities are particular encouraged to apply.*

 Two types of IRIS-HEP Fellows are possible: